3 Pin Horn Relay Wiring Diagram

 Importance of Using a Relay in Horn Connections

-To produce enough sound a vehicle or bike’s horn uses a significant amount of current.
 A horn circuit threads up the steering column on early vehicles, and it was not rare for the ‘Push Switch’ on the column to weld closed because it was not pushed hard enough.
-Furthermore, carrying the high current required fairly heavy wire, which was also a fire hazard.
+Furthermore, carrying the high current required a fairly heavy wire, which was a fire hazard.

-The inclusion of a relay eliminated the high current running up the steering column, allowing for much quicker switching and the control of two or more horns.
+Including a relay eliminated the need for a high current running up the steering column, allowing for much quicker switching and the control of two or more horns.

 Frequently Asked Questions – FAQs